michi-gato/libraryblorg/snguyen_cv.md

 _My MLIS + PTP + APALA_.
 (2019-06-22) President's Program: The Things We Do Make a Difference.
 President's Program at ALA Annual 2019.
 Washington Convention Center, Washington, D.C.

 _It's the year 2039.
 Where's your podcast?
-(A Preserve This Podcast workshop)_
+(A Preserve This Podcast workshop)_ (Variations of the workshop and project presentation, dependent on the audience with Molly Schwartz, Mary Kidd, & Dana Gerber-Margie).
 * 2-part webinar hosted by Metropolitan New York Library Council.
-Conducted with Dana Gerber-Margie and Mary Kidd.
-(2020-01-23)
+January 2020.
 * Audio Engineering Society (AES).
+October 2018.
 New York, NY.
-Conducted with Molly Schwartz.
-(2019-10-18)
-* Outlier Podcast Festival, Austin, TX.
-COnducted with Dana Gerber-Margie.
-(2019-05-18)
+* Outlier Podcast Festival.
+May 2019.
+Austin, TX.
-* University of Texas at Austin Libraries, Austin, TX.
-Conducted with Dana Gerber-Margie.
-(2019-05-17)
+* University of Texas at Austin Libraries.
+May 2019.
+Austin, TX.
-* Center for Investigative Reporting, Emeryville, CA. Coducted with Mary Kidd and Dana Gerber-Margie.
-(2019-05-11)
+* Center for Investigative Reporting.
+May 2019.
+Emeryville, CA.
-* Metropolitan New York Library Council, New York City.
-Conducted with Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.
-(2019-03-21)
+* Metropolitan New York Library Council.
+March 2019.
+New York City.

 _Responsive OER Programming at City Tech_.
 (2019-03-22) Presented with Cailean Cooney and Elvis Bakaitis.
 CUNY/SUNY OER Showcase 2019, Baruch College Vertical Campus, New York City.

 ---

+### MEDIA

+Elsner, I., & **Nguyen, S.** (2019).
+65. Sarah Nguyen Helps Fight Digital Decay with Preserve This Podcast (No. 65). https://www.museumarchipelago.com/65.

+Kidd, Mary & **Nguyen, S.** (2019).
+DCPL Presents: Preserve This Podcast (No. 72). https://dcpl.simplecast.com/episodes/fb6d3175-ea37d029.

+---

 ### COMMUNITY SERVICE

+**Program Committee Member**, DLF Forum (2020)
+* Review and update CFP, review and vote for proposals, etc.

+**Scholarship Committee Member**, Code4Lib (2019-2020)
+* Contribute to the conference diversity scholarship process: Review and update CFP and submission rubric, review all submissions and vote for scholarship recipients, and distribute CFP to relevant channels.

 **Officer**, MLIS Students of Color at University of Washington (2019-2020)